Has a Death Occurred? We Are Available 24/7 (336) 904-1053

 Pierce-Jefferson Kernersville Chapel

-Ron and Jo live in Oak Ridge NC and are members of Shady Grove Wesleyan Church.
-He enjoys golf and spending time with his family.
+Ron and Jo now reside in Oak Ridge, N.C.
+Both are members of Shady Grove Wesleyan Church in Colfax, N.C.
+Ron enjoys golfing with his many friends.

 Phil Hulen